dkeen10/A01185666gitlab/README.md

 - dashes "-" infront of text to make list items.

-*asterisks around text to make it italicized"
+*asterisks around text to make it italicized*

 and more.